 - Epilepsy is a neurological condition meaning it affects the brain.
 It is also a physical condition, because the body is affected when someone has a seizure. - Epilepsy is described as the tendency to have seizures that start in the brain.
 Epilepsy is usually only diagnosed after the person has had more than one seizure. - The Greek philosopher Hippocrates (460 377 BC) was the first person to think that epilepsy starts in the brain. - Anyone can have a seizure if the circumstances are 'right', but most people do not have seizures under 'normal conditions'. - Seizures happen when there is a sudden interruption in the way the brain normally works.
-In between seizures the brain functions normally. - Epilepsy is a variable condition that affects different people in different ways. - There are over 60 different types of seizure, grouped into three main classifications: focal onset, generalised onset, and unknown onset. - What seizures look like can vary.
+In between seizures the brain functions normally. - Epilepsy is a variable condition that affects different people in different ways. - There are over 60 different types of seizure, grouped into four main classifications: focal, generalised, unknown, and unclassified.

+- What seizures look like can vary.
 For example, someone may go 'blank' for a couple of seconds, they may wander around and be quite confused, or they may fall to the ground and shake.
 So not all seizures involve shaking. - Some people are unconscious during their seizures, so they do not remember what happens to them.
 Others experience loss of awareness and only remember parts of the seizure.
 Having a description of what happened from someone who saw their seizure can help with diagnosis.
 This is sometimes called an 'eyewitness account'.
-Some people remember all aspects of their seizure.

-- Epilepsy can be difficult to diagnose.
+Some people remember all aspects of their seizure. - Epilepsy can be difficult to diagnose.
 Different tests that might be done to help with diagnosis include an Electroencephalogram (EEG) or a Magnetic Resonance Imaging (MRI) scan. - Different epilepsies are due to many different underlying causes.
 Causes can be complex, and hard to identify.
 Researchers now believe that the chance of developing epilepsy is probably always genetic to some extent.
 However, a person may start having seizures due to a brain injury or stroke. - Epilepsy can start at any age.
 For some people, their epilepsy might 'go away' and they stop having seizures.
 This is sometimes called spontaneous remission. - Epilepsy is usually treated with anti-seizure medication (ASM).
 ASM aims to stop seizures from happening, but does not cure epilepsy. - With the right ASM, up to 70% of people with epilepsy could have their seizures controlled. - The first ASM was phenobarbitone in 1912.
-There are now about 30 different ASMs available in the UK. - For people who do not have their seizures controlled with ASMs, surgery may be an option.
-This can involve removing the part of their brain that causes the seizures. - Some people may have a form of treatment called Vagus Nerve Stimulation therapy (VNS) to help control their epilepsy.
-This involves having a special device implanted in the chest that sends regular electrical signals to the brain through the vagus nerve in the neck. - St Valentine is the patron saint of people with epilepsy.
+There are now about 30 different ASMs available in the UK.